 Proof.
-Suppose by way of contradiction that there is an individually rational allocation $\{y_d\}{d\in D}$ that each doctor strictly prefers to the doctor-optimal stable allocation.
-For each $d \in D$ , let $P'd$ be preferences that declare $y_d$ as the unique acceptable contract.
-It is easy to show that $\{y_d\}{d\in D}$ is the unique stable allocation when each d declares $P'd$ .
-This contradicts Theorem 6, completing the proof.
+Suppose by way of contradiction that there is an individually rational allocation $\{y_d\}{d \in D}$ that each doctor strictly prefers to the doctor-optimal stable allocation.
+For each $d \in D$, let P'd be preferences that declare y_d as the unique acceptable contract.
+It is easy to show that $\{y_d\}{d \in D}$ is the unique stable allocation when each d declares P'd .
+This contradicts Theorem 7, completing the proof. \Box

-This result is known as "weak Pareto optimality" in the literature and first presented by Roth (1982) for one-to-one matching.
-Martinez et al. (2004) obtain the result in many-to-one matching when hospitals' preferences satisfy substitutes and q-separability.
-Hatfield and Kojima (2007a) and Kojima (2007) establish this result under substitutes and the law of aggregate demand.
+This result is known as "weak Pareto optimality" in the literature and was first presented by Roth [32] for one-to-one matching.
+Martinez et al. [29] obtain the result in many-to-one matching when hospitals' preferences satisfy substitutes and q-separability.
+Hatfield and Kojima [16] and Kojima [25] establish this result under substitutes and the law of aggregate demand.

 The results in this section are useful in understanding further properties of matching with couples.
-Theorem 4.3 of Klaus and Klijn (2005) gives an example in which different numbers of positions are filled in different stable matchings.
+Theorem 4.3 of Klaus and Klijn [22] gives an example in which different numbers of positions are filled in different stable matchings.
 It is easy to see that responsive preferences of a couple may violate the unilateral substitutes condition while satisfying the bilateral substitutes condition.
 Our results suggest that the reason for such instances is the lack of unilateral substitutes.

-5 Conclusion
+5. Conclusion

-The matching problem with contracts subsumes a large class of problems, such as the matching model with fixed terms of contract, the job matching model with adjustable wages of Kelso and Crawford (1982) and the package auction model of Ausubel and Milgrom (2002).
+The matching problem with contracts subsumes a large class of problems, such as the matching model with fixed terms of contract, the job matching model with adjustable wages of Kelso and Crawford [21], the package auction model of Ausubel and Milgrom [8] and even the matching problem with couples.
 The current paper introduces two new conditions on preferences to obtain general results in the matching problem with contracts.
-Bilateral substitutes is sufficient for the existence of a stable allocation, and yet there does not necessarily exist a lattice of stable allocations or even a doctor-optimal stable allocation.
-We also introduce a new algorithm, the doctor-proposing deferred acceptance mechanism with renegotiation in order to find and prove the existence of this stable allocation.
-This is necessary as our more general model does not have the monotonic structure that earlier work in this area has been able to exploit.
-We also introduce a second condition, unilateral substitutes, which is sufficient for the existence of a doctor-optimal stable allocation; however, even with this condition the problem does not have the same monotonic structure as earlier models and hence we do not find the same structure on the set of stable allocations.
+The bilateral substitutes condition is sufficient for the existence of a stable allocation, and yet there does not necessarily exist a lattice of stable allocations or even a doctor-optimal stable allocation.
+We also introduce a second condition, unilateral substitutes, which is sufficient for the existence of a doctor-optimal stable allocation.
+However, even with this condition the problem does not have the same monotonic structure as earlier models and hence we do not find the same structure on the set of stable allocations.
 The more traditional substitutes condition is sufficient for the lattice structure.